 Martin Community College does not provide any direct health services.
-The College's division of Student Services staff does provide information and educational materials on health topics identified as issues for students.

-The College counselor is available for individual counseling sessions with students.
-Referrals are made to area health care providers and support agencies as necessary.
+Information for area health care providers and support agencies is provided as necessary.

 Health and medical needs are referred to local health care providers, and, when appropriate, local emergency agencies.
 For non-emergency medical needs, first-aid kits are maintained in each College building and every laboratory area.